turbobytes/dnsperfbench/README.md

 Arguments

+- `-queries` Limit the number of DNS queries in-flight at a time
 - `-resolver IP` Specify multiple times to test additional resolvers.
 Might be useful for comparing your ISP provided resolver against public resolvers.
 IPv6 goes in [square brackets]
 - `-r` Print the output in a machine readable format
 - `-workers` Limit the number of resolvers that are tested at a time